 This is one of the reasons I encourage clients to turn their resolutions into goals.
 Yes, it may take a little more work to think through the implications of why you want to focus on that goal, what milestones will mark your progress, and how you will ultimately achieve it.
 But that is exactly what makes the process so useful.

 I won’t dig too deep into goal setting here; I’ve written a lot about it!
-This business goal setting guide and this goal setting resource roundup are must-reads if you’re ready to get moving in the right direction.
+This business goal setting ebook and this goal setting resource roundup are must-reads if you’re ready to get moving in the right direction.

 The good news is, if you made a New Year’s Resolution, then you’ve already started the process.
 Just take the next step and grow your resolution into a goal.
 Keep your initial resolution in mind, though.
 You may find that using it as a mantra through the goal setting and achievement process is a powerful tool that helps you stay focused.
 “I am strong; I am healthy; I am a great mom; I am making time for me; I am a successful business owner.”
 You get the idea.